 Besides acting as the main precursor for most steroid hormones, pregnenolone has a number of important functions in the body.
 Low levels of pregnenolone have been linked to memory problems and cognitive deficits, fatigue and low energy, low mood, and even increased symptoms of menstruation.

 Unfortunately, researchers haven’t focused on the specific effects of pregnenolone in the body.
 This has more to do with how drugs are researched than it has to do with pregnenolone.
 In the 1940s, when researchers were just beginning to unravel how adrenal hormones worked, pregnenolone was extensively studied alongside cortisol for the relief of inflammatory conditions such as arthritis.
 In the 1950s, however, researchers figured out how to make synthetic cortisol, so the research focused on the more profitable hormone and the study of pregnenolone by itself declined.

 Because of its role as the body’s main steroid hormone precursor, pregnenolone is typically included in a comprehensive hormone panel.
 Low levels are often indicative of an overall hormone imbalance and deficiency.
 However, it’s hard to isolate specific symptoms caused by low pregnenolone because these symptoms likely overlap with more powerful downstream hormones such as testosterone.

 Bioidentical hormone replacement programs tend to use pregnenolone as a general balancing hormone.
 There is some evidence that healthy pregnenolone levels support overall healthy hormone levels, as well as boost the immune system, reduce stress and prolong life.
-Pregnenolone is effectively used alongside testosterone and estrogen to help relieve symptoms of estrogen imbalance and menopause in women and andropause and testosterone deficiency in men.
+Pregnenolone is effectively used alongside testosterone and estrogen to help relieve symptoms of estrogen imbalance, andropause and testosterone deficiency in men.